–European Corn Borer Population Map

 - Snap Beans

-European Corn Borer (ECB) adult catches have begun to decline throughout the state, even as warmer evening temperatures dominated much of that period.
-This is an indication that the first flight is starting to wind down.
-At present, higher activity is found along the Gloucester-Camden County border and the Mercer-Hunterdon County border (see ECB map).
-Larval infestations in sweet corn are increasing dramatically on whorl and pre-tassel stage corn throughout the state.
-Infestation rates above 30% have been found in central counties this week.
+European Corn Borer (ECB) adult catches have increased throughout the state as warmer evening temperatures dominated this past several days.
+At present, higher activity is concentrated along the western part of the state from Sussex County south to Gloucester (see ECB map).
+Larval infestations in sweet corn have been detected on whorl stage corn throughout the state.
+Infestation rates as high as 30% were found in Ocean County this week.

 Consider treating if 12% or more plants exhibit the characteristic “shot-hole” type feeding on leaves.
-As plants mature to pre-tassel, live larvae and droppings can be observed in the tassels.
 Remember to make a full-tassel application to control ECB larvae as they leave the tassel and travel down the stalk to re-enter the plant near the ear shank.
 This last application is often critical to controlling ear infestations from ECB.
 Often, early sweet corn plantings suffer from “split set”, in which germination does not occur in a uniform fashion.
 The result is a planting where all plants do not reach full tassel at the same time.
 This situation may require an extra tassel spray if there are several days difference in the time full tassel is reached on a significant number of the plants.

 |The highest nightly ECB catches for the previous week are as follows:|

-Blacklight Trap Corn Earworm Moth (CEW): Several CEW were captured in blacklights in Elm, Folsom and Eldora this past week.
+Blacklight Trap Corn Earworm Moth (CEW): (CEW) were captured in blacklights in Folsom and East Vineland this past week.
+These extremely low numbers will not result in a map image.

-Pheromone Trap Corn Earworm Moth (CEW): Gradually increasing catches have been recorded in pheromone traps in the southern counties (see CEW pheromone trap map).
-Green areas on the map roughly correspond to a 4-day silk spray schedule, although the relatively few number of pheromone traps results in a broad green band which does not reflect local differences.
-Highest activity is from the Camden-Atlantic border and south.
+Pheromone Trap Corn Earworm Moth (CEW): Slightly increased catches were recorded in pheromone traps in the southern counties (see CEW pheromone trap map).
+Blue areas on the map correspond to a 5-day silk spray schedule.
 Despite the low moth numbers, sweet corn plantings now in silk in southern NJ are at risk for ear infestation if CEW is not properly controlled.
 As silks begin to appear, pay close attention to CEW catches in local blacklight traps, and treat silking plantings accordingly.
+For the present, growers in southwestern NJ whose early plantings begin to silk, should consider treating at 5-6 day intervals unless CEW catches increase.

 |The highest nightly CEW pheromone trap catches are as follows:|